Jensen Huang Is A 'Good Friend,' Says Intel CEO Lip-Bu Tan Amid News Of Partnership With Nvidia: Next Era Of Computing Coming? - NVIDIA (NASDAQ:NVDA), Intel (NASDAQ:INTC)

 As part of sweeping reforms under Tan, Intel has sold a majority stake in Altera to Silver Lake for $3.3 billion, announced plans to reduce its workforce to 75,000 and established a separate foundry board.

-Benzinga's Edge Stock Rankings indicate that Intel is maintaining an upward trajectory across short, medium and long-term horizons, with additional performance insights available here.
+Benzinga's Edge Stock Rankings indicate that INTEC is maintaining an upward trajectory across short, medium and long-term horizons, with additional performance insights available here.

 Read Next: